codahale/veil/docs/src/design.md

 the attackable surface area of the protocol.
 Because Xoodyak outputs are cryptographically dependent on prior inputs, the need for domain separation identifiers, padding, and framing is eliminated.

+Xoodyak provides a _hash_ mode and a _keyed_ mode; Veil uses the _keyed_ mode exclusively, initializing each duplex by passing a constant initialization string (e.g. `veil.mres`) as the key.
+This allows for effectively unkeyed constructions (e.g. [digital signature verification](design/schnorr.md)) which use Xoodyak's
+$\text{Encrypt}$/$\text{Decrypt}$ functionality for indistinguishability and not confidentiality.
+Constructions which provide confidentiality do so by calling the $\text{Cyclist}$ function with a secret key, essentially using the duplex's prior state as authenticated data.

 Finally, the use of Xoodyak means all protocols which end in $\text{Squeeze}$ outputs are [compactly committing][cce].

 ## Confidentiality & Integrity